MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     Notice how it respects the 3 components of an OCIO display.

-Unfortunately, sp didn't implemented this feature yet.
+Unfortunately, sp didn't implement this feature yet.
 So we can only rely on merging the look in a display view for now.

 A good way to test this is using the `Filmic <https://github .com/sobotka/filmic-blender>`_ OCIO config by Troy Sobotka.
 The filmic encoding is correctly available in a ``View`` but require an extra step to be correctly displayed.
-By default it is a flat log representation, and require to choose a Look with the desired contrast amount.
+By default it is a flat log representation, and require choosing a Look with the desired contrast amount.

-To have it working in sp, it is requires to merge the Look in a new ``View``.
+To have it working in sp, it is required to merge the Look in a new ``View``.

 .. code:: yaml